Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Loot Boxes/README.md

 * Star - `ID:"STAR"` - a loot box reward item

 #### Cloud Code Scripts
-* ScriptName:
+* GrantRandomCurrency:
   * Parameters: `none`
-  * Script: `StreamingAssets/Grant Random Currency/GrantRandomCurrency.js`
+  * Script: `Assets/Use Case Samples/Loot Boxes/Cloud Code/GrantRandomCurrency.js`

 _**Note**:
-The Cloud Code scripts included in StreamingAssets are just local copies, since you can't see the sample's dashboard.
+The Cloud Code scripts included in the `Cloud Code` folder are just local copies, since you can't see the sample's dashboard.
 Changes to these scripts will not affect the behavior of this sample since they will not be automatically uploaded to Cloud Code service._